-A glimpse into the world of fashion and design which needs a critical eye.
+The Adventures of Moose and Mr Brown gives us a glimpse into the world of fashion and design which needs a critical eye.

-Moose and Monty are inseparable identical twins, until they each get on different planes at the airport.
-The story then follows Moose, who meets world famous fashion designer Mr Brown.
-Moose keeps Mr Brown company as he travels the world for work, and in return helps Moose look for his brother.
-On their travels they design clothes for other animals and catch up with Monty in an unlikely place.
+Moose and Monty are inseparable identical twins until they each get on different planes at the airport.
+The story then follows Moose, who meets world-famous fashion designer Mr Brown.
+Moose keeps Mr Brown company as he travels the world for work, and in return, helps Moose look for his brother.
+On their travels, they design clothes for other animals and catch up with Monty in an unlikely place.

-The story is jolly and fun and slips along to a satisfying conclusion and I’m sure many children will enjoy it.
+The story is jolly and fun and slips along to a satisfying conclusion, and I’m sure many children will enjoy it.
 However, it misses the mark on a few issues.
-Moose, the organised, smart brother gets a job in Mr Brown’s studio, whereas Monty, who is clearly SEND, ends up as a model.
+Moose, the organised, smart brother gets a job in Mr Brown’s studio, whereas Monty, who is SEND, ends up as a model.
 I can’t help but feel this is reductive and enforces the negative beautiful-but-not-bright stereotype.
 I also didn’t like Moose apologising for being a ‘crybaby’.
 This sends out the negative message that you shouldn’t show your emotions.

 Yes, teach children about design, fashion, and the creative process.
 These are areas that children might be interested in, but do it in a way that informs and inspires.
 It just feels like a lesson in consumerism and self-promotion.
-It makes me wonder whether it was an honest attempt to inspire children through story, or to create another product line for the Paul Smith brand.
+It makes me wonder whether it was an honest attempt to inspire children through story or to create another product line for the Paul Smith brand.

-Copyright: Just Imagine Story Centre Ltd 2012-2019.
+Copyright: Just Imagine Story Centre Ltd 2012-2021.
 All rights reserved.